daviddivinefavour/webScraping/README.md

 - [Express](https://expressjs.com/) - A popular Node.js framework for building web applications and APIs.
 [View the repository](https://github.com/expressjs/express)
 - [Puppeteer](https://pptr.dev/) - A Node.js library that provides a high-level API for controlling headless Chrome or Chromium over the DevTools Protocol.
 [View the repository](https://github.com/GoogleChrome/puppeteer)

-Note that not all packages, libraries or frameworks are included, but you can find all the packages used in the package.json file
+Note that not all packages, libraries or frameworks are included in this credit section as it could become messy, but you can find all the packages used in the package.json file

 ## Contact